saasforge/open-source-saas-boilerpate/src/modules/fileUploader/Readme.md

 - previewWidth - width of preview image
 - previewHeight - height of preview image
 - previewIsRound - false or true (false by default)
-- generateIdName - false or true (false by default), indicates if the module should generate ID name for the newly uploaded image
+- generateIdName - false or true (false by default), indicates if the module should generate ID name for a newly uploaded image
+- uploadOnSelection - if true (false by default), the upload is executing right after user selects a file.